material-motion/material-motion/specifications/expressions.md

 New terminology: Language, Term, and modifier.

-Through the following examples we will explore the essential aspects of an Expression:
+Through the following examples we will explore the essential aspects of a motion expression:

 1. `expression = Tween()`
 2. `expression = Tween().fadeIn()`